crespohector/welcome-to-mod-7/README.md

 ## The Big Picture

 Capstone Project is an assessment to test your programming and software engineering skills.
 The main objective is to build a user-ready MVP *(Minimal Viable Product)* application within these two weeks.
 The ideal expectation is to have a completed MVP application done by W22D1, then use the remaining time to focus on refactoring to include additional features and polish the User Interface.
+You want to present your best work to a recruiter, so treat this like a precious gem.

 Remember, a minimum viable product (MVP) is the absolute least you can put out that is also a usable product.
 For your capstone project this means 2 fully functional CRUD features with validation error messages that are intuitive and simple to use by someone who has never seen the app before.
 Remember, a successful capstone project does not need AWS, Google Maps, Web Sockets or more than 2 CRUD features.
 But the 2 CRUD features that you do build need to feel and function complete to pass.